This is an example TSM node configuration file.

 #EncryptorKeyFile = ""

-# The plugin MUST ensure that keyshares are handled securely, as failure to do so may
+# The plugin ensures that keyshares are handled securely, as failure to do so may compromise the security

 #ExternalEncryptorPlugin = ""